LASIK in Kansas City

 Nearsighted.
 Farsighted.
 Astigmatism.
 Presbyopia.
 Sabates Eye Centers can correct a long list of refractive vision problems using laser refractive surgery.
 You might immediately think of LASIK when you think about laser eye treatment, but it’s just one of the options for laser refractive surgery candidates.

-Sabates Eye Centers performs refractive procedures using state-of-the-art laser technology.
+Sabates Eye Centers performs refractive procedures using state-of-the-art laser technology for patients located throughout the Kansas City metro area.
 Today’s innovative surgical procedures can reduce or even eliminate your need for glasses or contacts.